-Bespoke classes and workshops for groups with jewellery artist, Sam Rowena Taylor
+Bespoke classes and workshops for yourself or your group with jewellery artist, Sam Rowena Taylor

 - info – general info, venue, FAQ and your tutor

 - classes – class topics and info, bespoke classes & workshops and other workshops